thiagoalves-dev/thiagoalves.dev/content/posts/en-us/should-you-use-api-resources-with-laravel-yes.md

 }
 ```

-Yeah, I confess that it was even better than I imagined (lol), but it's still very basic.
+Yeah, I confess that it was a little better than I imagined (lol), but it's still very basic.

 ### Let's go to what matters

 It's time to be more demanding with our method.
-Now, the product must have a price option already formatted in reais,
+Now, the product must have a price option already formatted in dollars,
-the dates must be in Brazilian reading format and the category must be optional.
+the dates must be in American reading format and the category must be optional.

 **Let's put the API Resource to work for us:**